So you’ve mastered Windows 10 keyboard shortcuts and Snap open windows like a boss. Now what?

 If you see an avalanche of red X’s when you check it out, make sure your backups are in order—and no, File History isn’t an acceptable backup solution by its lonesome.
 Better safe than sorry!

 Editor’s note: We update this article periodically to mention new developments and update the tips.
-We most recently updated the article to mention the Windows 10 October 2020 Update.
+We most recently updated the article to mention the Windows 10 May 2021 Update and mention Timeline’s impending cross-device sync demise.